Cassiopeia19/manage-my-finances/README.md

 Once created, it was then imported into Eclipse IDE.

-This app reads/writes to a H2 database--one that is SQL-based.
+This app currently reads/writes to a H2 database; mySQL is desired in the near future.